 There was also a popular assembly, which at times made its views felt in a decisive way.
 Nevertheless it was the factional struggled between the leading families which provided the meat of Carthaginian politics.
 In the 3rd century the Barcid family came to the fore, and provided many of the generals, including Hannibal, who fought against Rome.

-Carthage’s army was built around a core of Carthaginian and Berber troops recruited from its home territory.
+Carthage’s army was built around a core of Carthaginian and Berber troops recruited from the city’s home territory in North Africa.
 However, these were greatly outnumbered by foreign mercenaries, fighting in their own national units.
 Spaniards and Gauls probably formed the majority of these.
 They were used especially in wars fought overseas.

 Carthaginian religion was that of their Phoenician forebears.
 This was a branch of the polytheistic religion of the ancient Canaanites.
 It was polytheistic, in which worship of the goddess Tanit and her consort, Ba’al Hammon, were prominent.